jayunit100/k8sprototypes/prometheus-quickly/README.md

 instances where etcd is slower.
 This tells you that there are many different ranges that write speeds will fall in, in terms of frequency, which can be an ominous sign of things to come...
 ![Image description](variableetcd.png)

-# Requirements

-- 3 node etcd cluster
-- ability to edit the kubelet manifests/etcd.yaml (i.e. if starting in CAPI this is the norm)
-- SSH into a bastion node that can access the 3 nodes via IP address
-- Ability to run docker on the bastion

 ...
 Diving back into our faster cluster, note that the slowest write is 1/4 of a second

 ![Image description](prometheus.png)